cbrun/baseliner/README.md

 The code is pretty much in a draf state right now, what is notably missing :

-* Review of naming in the APIs
+* Review of naming in the APIs.
+* The builder is not filtering deltas, it will be triggered whatever change happen, N times for N projects.
-* Proper error handling and logging
+* Proper error handling and logging.
 * Proper target platform definition.
 * Import-Package versioning ;)